• Skip to primary navigation

 Flavor Variations

-• Pesto Potatoes: toss the potatoes with 2-3 tablespoon pesto once drained (like the spinach basil pesto in my free e-book!).
+• Pesto Potatoes: toss the potatoes with 2-3 tbsp pesto once drained (like the spinach basil pesto in my free e-book!).
 Add a splash of broth or milk to thin it slightly if needed.

 • Rosemary Garlic Potatoes: While the potatoes are cooking, saute 3-4 minced cloves of garlic and 1 tablespoon finely chopped rosemary in 1 tablespoon of olive oil.
 When the potatoes are done and drained, toss them with the rosemary garlic mixture.